AR-sieve Bootstrap for High-dimensional Time Series: Factor-based AR-sieve bootstrap

 \subsection{Analysis on common-factors estimation}

 Recall that common factors $\{\pf_t\}$ in model~\eqref{1:e2} are assumed to contain all the temporal dependence of $\{\py_t\}$ because the error components $\{\pu_t\}$ have no temporal dependence.
-As analysed by \citet{bathia_identifying_2010} and \citet{lam_estimation_2011}, the factor loading space, that is, the $r$-dimensional linear space spanned by the columns of the factor loading matrix $\pQ$, denoted by $\mathcal{M}(\pQ)$, is uniquely defined.
-Further, this subspace $\mathcal{M}(\pQ)$ is spanned by the eigenvectors of an accumulated symmetrised autocovariance matrices below, corresponding to its nonzero eigenvalues,
+As analyzed by \citet{bathia_identifying_2010} and \citet{lam_estimation_2011}, the factor loading space, that is, the $r$-dimensional linear space spanned by the columns of the factor loading matrix $\pQ$, denoted by $\mathcal{M}(\pQ)$, is uniquely defined.
+Furthermore, this subspace $\mathcal{M}(\pQ)$ is spanned by the eigenvectors of an accumulated symmetrized autocovariance matrix below, corresponding to its nonzero eigenvalues,